bcext/gcash/README.md

 [![ISC License](http://img.shields.io/badge/license-ISC-blue.svg)](http://copyfree.org)
 [![GoDoc](https://img.shields.io/badge/godoc-reference-blue.svg)](http://godoc.org/github.com/bcext/gcash)

-btcd is an alternative full node bitcoin implementation written in Go (golang).
+gcash is an alternative full node bitcoin cash implementation written in Go (golang).

 This project is currently under active development and is in a Beta state.
 It is extremely stable and has been in production use since October 2013.

-It properly downloads, validates, and serves the block chain using the exact rules (including consensus bugs) for block acceptance as Bitcoin Core.
-We have taken great care to avoid btcd causing a fork to the block chain.
+It properly downloads, validates, and serves the block chain using the exact rules (including consensus bugs) for block acceptance as Bitcoin-ABC.
+We have taken great care to avoid gcash causing a fork to the block chain.
 It includes a full block validation testing framework which contains all of the 'official' block acceptance tests (and some additional ones) that is run on every pull request to help ensure it properly follows consensus.
-Also, it passes all of the JSON test data in the Bitcoin Core code.
+Also, it passes all of the JSON test data in the Bitcoin-ABC code.

 It also properly relays newly mined blocks, maintains a transaction pool, and relays individual transactions that have not yet made it into a block.
 It